neilteves/neilteves.github.io/_posts/2017-09-20-bosscatball.markdown

 author: # Add name author (optional)
 ---

-A 3D pinball game where players must beat up Boss Cats in order to complete levels.
+A 3D pinball game where players must beat up the Boss Cats in order to complete levels.
 Each level is designed around a certain Boss Cat with unique themes and abilities.
 Players must continually hit the Boss Cats until their health is gone but hitting them alone will not win every battle.
-Each level will have different power ups to aid in the players fight against these meanies.
+Each level will have different power ups to aid in the player's fight against these meanies.